oskardudycz/event-driven.io/content/posts/2021-12-01--event_streaming_is_not_event_sourcing/index.en.md

 ![cover](2021-12-01-cover.png)

-I'm not a HackerNews or Reddit type of guy.
-I don't have enough time to waste on them.
+I usually don't try to fight the HackerNews or Reddit opinions.
 That said, I cannot deny that they're powerful platforms.
 The heated rants can create a significant impact on the community.
 Rants around Event Sourcing are appear from time to time.
 The leitmotiv is ["Don't Let the Internet Dupe You, Event Sourcing is Hard"](https://chriskiehl.com/article/event-sourcing-is-hard) article.

 As this article popped out again [here](https://news.ycombinator.com/item?id=29390483) and [there](https://www.reddit.com/r/programming/comments/r5p8qj/dont_let_the_internet_dupe_you_event_sourcing_is/), I decided to step up this time.